openfaas/faas/README.md

 This project provides a way to run Docker containers as functions on Swarm Mode.

-* Each container has a watchdog process that hosts a web server allowing a JSON post request to be fowarded to a desired process via STDIN.
+* Each container has a watchdog process that hosts a web server allowing a JSON post request to be forwarded to a desired process via STDIN.
 The respose is sent to the caller via STDOUT.
 * A gateway provides a view to the containers/functions to the public Internet and collects metrics for Prometheus and in a future version will manage replicas and scale as throughput increases.

 Minimum requirements: Docker 1.13